dsccommunity/DscResource.DocGenerator/README.md

 ## Contributing

-Please check out the DSC Community [contributing guidelines](https://dsccommunity.org/guidelines/contributing).
+Please check out common DSC Community [contributing guidelines](https://dsccommunity.org/guidelines/contributing).
 This repository align to the [DSC Community Style Guidelines](https://dsccommunity.org/styleguidelines).

+## Change log

+A full list of changes in each version can be found in the [change log](CHANGELOG.md).

 ## Known Issues